 In addition, rental properties face greater exposure for liability claims arising from injury or property damage.
 At City Building Owners Insurance, all policies include $1,000,000 in liability coverage, with additional protection available through affordable umbrella policies.

-Our policies also include the following protection:
+Our policies also include the following protection.

-- Ordinance or law coverage.
 In the event of a claim, this protection covers any additional expenses required to make a building comply with current construction codes.

 Plus, our policies are written on a replacement cost basis, with no coinsurance clause.